iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 ## Deployment using the "one click" script

 For running the [one click script](https://github.com/iotaledger/one-click-tangle/hornet-mainnet-k8s/README.md) you need to get access to a K8s cluster.
 For local development we recommend [microk8s](https://microk8s.io/).
+Instructions on how to install it can be found [here](https://blog.jarrousse.org/installing-microk8s-on-mac-os-x/).
 In addition you need the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line tool [properly configured](https://kubernetes.io/docs/reference/kubectl/overview/) to get access to your cluster.

 The referred script accepts the following parameters (passed as variables on the command line):